Sri Lanka minister warns crisis will worsen as inflation hits record high

 However, he added that he was optimistic Sri Lanka could "come out of this strong and we may not even have to go for an IMF program ever again."

-The statistics office said the broad-based National Consumer Price Index (NCPI) rose 21.5 % year-on-year in March, more than four times the 5.1 % inflation of a year earlier.
+The statistics office said the broad-based National Consumer Price Index (NCPI) rose 21.5 percent year-on-year in March, more than four times the 5.1 percent inflation of a year earlier.

-Food inflation in March stood at a whopping 29.5 %, the highest ever.
+Food inflation in March stood at a whopping 29.5 percent, the highest ever.

-The figures are likely to rise further: the state-run oil company has subsequently raised the price of diesel, commonly used in public transport, by 64.2 %.
+The figures are likely to rise further: the state-run oil company has subsequently raised the price of diesel, commonly used in public transport, by 64.2 percent.

 The worsening economic woes has led to clashes at nationwide demonstrations calling on President Gotabaya Rajapaksa to step down over mismanagement and corruption.